opendatasoft/semantic-bot/README.md

 # API

-An API is available to retrieve semantic correspondances of a specific dataset:
+Chatbot is powered by an API exposed by this service:

+## Correspondances API

+Correspondences are the semantic correspondences between a dataset's field and an ontology.
+Fields can be linked to classes (Car, Person, ...) or poroperties of class (Engine horsepower, full name, ...).

-`/api/{dataset-id}/correspondances/classes` to retrieve field values/class correspondances (powered by Dandelion API).
+`/api/{dataset-id}/correspondances/classes` to retrieve field values/class correspondences (powered by Dandelion API).

-`/api/{dataset-id}/correspondances/properties` to retrieve field name/properties correspondances (powered by LOV API).
+`/api/{dataset-id}/correspondances/properties` to retrieve field name/properties correspondences (powered by LOV API).

-`/api/{dataset-id}/correspondances/` to retrieve both correspondances.
+`/api/{dataset-id}/correspondances/` to retrieve both correspondences.

+`/api/{dataset-id}/correspondances/mapping` to translate a set of correspondences into valid RML mapping file.

+## Conversation API

+Conversations API is used to translate possible correspondences into Human Readable questions.

+`/api/conversation/question/class` to ask question about a class/field correspondence.

+`/api/conversation/question/property` to ask question about a property/field correspondence.

+`/api/conversation/question/property-class` to ask question about a class/property correspondence.

+`/api/conversation/greeting` to welcome the user.

+`/api/conversation/instructions` instructions to use the chatbot.

+`/api/conversation/answer/positive` chatbot response to positive user input.

+`/api/conversation/answer/neutral` chatbot response to neutral user input.

+`/api/conversation/answer/negative` chatbot response to negative user input.

+`/api/conversation/salutation` to say goodbye to the user.

 # Clubhouse